The Ancient Silk Heritage of North East India is Vanishing. You can Save It.

 Through Gaongiri, our flagship online store, we connect artisans directly with conscious consumers worldwide—eliminating exploitative middlemen.

-85% of every Gaongiri sale goes directly to the artisan
+80% of every Gaongiri sale goes directly to the farmer or the artisan

 Working Together for Impact